 • Vomiting Frequency: The frequency of vomiting episodes can also impact the overall caloric expenditure.
 Individuals who vomit more frequently may experience a higher energy expenditure compared to those who vomit less often.

-See also How many calories are in half a pizza
+See also How many calories in 1 cup mashed sweet potatoes

 It is important to note that the caloric expenditure of vomiting can vary greatly among individuals based on these factors.
 Additionally, it is crucial to maintain a healthy and balanced diet to ensure proper nutrition despite potential caloric losses through vomiting.